yuriuno/ohirstar-scaleheight-lifetime/README.md

 # ohirstar-scaleheight-lifetime

 This ohirstar-scaleheight-lifetime module helps you estimate a plausible scale height and lifetime of stars.<br>
-The code was written during the investigation of the OH/IR stars distribution in the Galaxy ([Uno et al. 2020](https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/stab176/6108287?login=true)).
+The code was written during the investigation of the OH/IR stars distribution in the Galaxy ([Uno et al. 2020](https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/stab176/6108287?login=true)). <br>
 Try this module at [Google Colaboratory](https://colab.research.google.com/drive/1MtCiW11kbxC2BP3PPa9X6WEXfYcQ2Mf9)

 ## Requirements